supabase/pg_graphql/docs/api.md

 The public API consists of a single function to resolve GraphQL queries.
-All other entities in the `gql` schema are private.
+All other entities in the `graphql` schema are private.

-### gql.resolve
+### graphql.resolve

 ##### description
 Resolves a GraphQL query, returning JSONB.